 Lowy follows the same non-committal, vague statements that has been the norm over the years from the FFA.
 He talked about “maturity” of the game which could be interpreted in whatever way suits.
 He also mentioned an obligation to current Aleague owners while acknowledging that this is not a legal obligation.

 This apparent obligation was brought up by David Gallop in March of this year when he said;

 “Promotion/relegation raises its own plusses and minuses, of course, because the investment that our owners make is critical to the Aleague’s development and for us to place uncertainty around that investment would not be the right thing to do.

 “We want those investors to know that they’ve got some longevity with their licence.”

 Should the FFA who are charged with the guardianship of the game at all levels be beholden to a small group of millionaires and billionaires ahead of any other member of the football family?
-The investment from traditional clubs over the last 50 to 100 years would be immeasurable so where is the obligation to them?
-After all we are talking about a moral obligation not a legal one, the “right thing to do.”
+The investment from traditional clubs over the last 50 to 100 years is immeasurable so where is the obligation to them?
+After all, we are talking about a moral obligation not a legal one, the “right thing to do.”

 As mentioned before, this is a dance often repeated where we go in circles and get nowhere.
 No questions are asked, no further explanation offered, nothing new learnt and we just go back to repeating the cycle.

 It was only in February 2013 when Gallop was unveiling the revamped National Premier League system that he confirmed to Fox Sports that a report showed that promotion to the ALeague from the NPL could happen within 5 years.